strimzi/proposals/050-unidirectional-topic-operator.md

 ```

 Where:
-  * `spec.topicName` is used for topic names which are not legal as kube resources.
+  * `spec.topicName` is optional and needs only be used for topic names which are not legal as kube resources.
     When this field is absent the name of the topic is Kafka is taken from the `metadata.name`.
   * `status.topicName` is used to detect a change to the `spec.topicName`, which results in an error
-  * `metadata.generation == status.observedGeneration` implies that the operator has reconciled the latest change to the `spec`
+  * `metadata.generation == status.observedGeneration` implies that the operator has reconciled the latest change to the `spec`.
+    Whether that reconciliation was successful is indicated by the `Ready` condition having status `True`.

-New fields will be introduced in the following text.
+Some new fields will be introduced in the following text.

 ### The "single resource" principal